RutronikSystemSolutions/RDK3_BLE_EnOcean/README.md

 ### Powering the RDK3 from the single-cell Li-ION/Li-PO battery

-The RAB4-RTK adapter board needs to be powered from a +5V power supply source via Arduino Headers.
+The TEXT-TO-SPEECH adapter board needs to be powered from a +5V power supply source via Arduino Headers.
 If the USB-C cable is connected with RDK3 and PC, the power is already supplied without any additional setup.

 To make this demo portable and use it with Li-PO(or Li-ION) batteries, the OTG booster needs to be activated.
 This demo has a very simple method implemented which allows users to enable the boost mode of the [DIO59020](https://www.dioo.com/uploads/product/20210520/9fdd66c936d397ab75a4638578b09190.pdf) charger just by pressing a button USER BTN1.
 The